Signing out of account, Standby…

 While experts say there’s little way of knowing for sure where large sums may end up once it’s in the hands of Gen-Xers and millennials, one thing they are confident about is that significant change to the economy is coming.

-A 2018 study from Bankrate.com shows that millennials are already less willing to invest their money in the when compared to previous generations.
+A 2018 study from Bankrate.com shows that millennials are already less willing to invest their money in the stock market when compared to previous generations.
 Financial technology company Broadridge suggests this is largely due to millennials being more risk-averse, having come of age whilst watching their parents financially struggle during the 2008 global financial crisis.
 Leaving a lasting impact on their psyche, they are more disinclined to take on risks when compared to their parents.
 Combine this with millennials’ record levels of student loan debt and high housing prices, and it’s clear their circumstances have left them with less margin for error when it comes to their investing habits and growing their wealth.
 This has led to many millennials not entering the investing space at all or looking at alternative investment solutions that better suit their lifestyle.

 As Broadridge further reports, millennials are more socially conscious and are often willing to sacrifice returns for social benefits.
 They are also more open to a wider range of investment options, with millennials more likely than their parents to consider alternative investment funds, Fintech firms and unconventional providers like Alibaba and Google.
 As a result, such insights could be signaling a larger long-term shift of wealth out of traditional markets and into other new-age investment areas.